Maurice van Valen, founder

 Vingerling has exhibited widely within the Netherlands and abroad, and her work is represented internationally in both private and museum collections such as the Bonnefantenmuseum Maastricht, Stedelijk Museum Schiedam, the Stedelijk Museum Amsterdam and Museum Boijmans van Beuningen, Rotterdam.
 Evi is represented by tegenboschvanvreden in Amsterdam and Kristof De Clercq gallery in Ghent, Belgium.

-Maria Tanbourgi, gallery manager
+Maria Tanbourgi, assistant

 Maria Tanbourgi studied Art History at the University of Karlsruhe, Germany.
 After writing her Master Thesis on the influences of neo-classical and modern painting on contemporary photography, she worked as curatorial assistant at the municipal gallery Villa Merkel, Esslingen, Germany, where she was responsible for the creation and realization of two group exhibitions with international artists.
 She then developed expertise in the commercial art sector as gallery director for Meyer Riegger, Berlin/Karlsruhe, Germany.
 After moving to the Netherlands, Maria worked with the gallery twelve twelve, The Hague and with the corporate collection of the European Patent Office, The Hague.
 Her early passion for contemporary art led her to run several project spaces and exhibitions with mainly young talents and with focus on interdisciplinary exchange.
 She is an author of several catalogue texts and served as an invited speaker at several exhibitions.